 - Put the day to rest

-At the end of the day, spend a few minutes evaluating your day.
-It is important to focus on the positives, even the very small ones, and not to dwell on the negatives.
+Spend a few minutes evaluating your day at the end of the day.
+It is important to focus on the positives, even the very small ones, and not dwell on the negatives.
 Give yourself a metaphorical pat on the back.